 The term pharyngeal voice was coined by Herbert-Caesari and was first used to describe this particular vocal mechanism in his 1950 article “The Pharyngeal Voice,” in The Musical Times, and further in a chapter from his book The Voice of the Mind (1951).
 Herbert-Caesari explains that the term pharyngeal voice is translated from the Italian voce faringea, and was used by exponents of the “old school” solely to describe a peculiar tonal quality produced by a distinctive mechanism.
 He adds that the tenors of the Rossini/Bellini/Donizetti period were taught to sing with voce faringea—very carefully mixed with both the falsetto and the chest registers—and furthermore, that this method enabled (particularly) tenors to sing their highest notes with ease and brilliance.

-In accordance with formerly prevalent vocal ideals, these tenori di grazia did not produce their voices with dramatic force, but rather with elegance and suppleness up through their highest range.
-And yet the special vocal technique they employed to produce high notes considerably beyond high C with absolute security and facility—as well as gradations between pianissimo and fortissimo throughout their entire range – fell gradually into obscurity.
-The basis for their high notes was a falsetto-dominant register mix, as well as a resonance strategy that enabled them to blend the vocal timbre of falsetto with that of their modal register.
+In accordance with formerly prevalent vocal ideals, at least according to historical written sources, these tenori di grazia did not produce their voices with dramatic force but rather with elegance and suppleness up through their highest range.
+And yet the special vocal technique they employed to produce high notes considerably beyond C5 with absolute security and facility—as well as gradations between pianissimo and fortissimo throughout their entire range—gradually fell into obscurity.